 - A foreign language is required.

-- The degree is housed in the Department of Cultural, Gender and Global Studies, which promotes creative, cross-disciplinary investigation of complex systems and problems.
+- The degree is housed in the Department of Interdisciplinary Studies, which promotes creative, cross-disciplinary investigation of complex systems and problems.

 - Clothing designer

 - Government affairs coordinator